omni/tokenbridge-contracts/deploy/README.md

 # Makes sense only when DEPLOY_REWARDABLE_TOKEN=true
 BLOCK_REWARD_ADDRESS=0x

 # The api url of an explorer to verify all the deployed contracts in Home network.
+Supported explorers: Blockscout, etherscan
 #HOME_EXPLORER_URL=https://blockscout.com/poa/core/api
 # The api key of the explorer api, if required, used to verify all the deployed contracts in Home network.
 #HOME_EXPLORER_API_KEY=
 # The api url of an explorer to verify all the deployed contracts in Foreign network.
+Supported explorers: Blockscout, etherscan
 #FOREIGN_EXPLORER_URL=https://api.etherscan.io/api
 # The api key of the explorer api, if required, used to verify all the deployed contracts in Foreign network.
 #FOREIGN_EXPLORER_API_KEY=